ibbles/StrictAliasing/README.md

 ### A type that is a (possibly cv-qualified) base class type of the dynamic type of the object

 This is what makes the `Matrix`/`SparseMatrix` example work.
-There, the dyanmic type of the argument to `process` is `SparseMatrix`. `Matrix` is a base class of that dynamic type, so we are allowed to reference the `SpaceMatrix` through the `Matrix` reference parameter.
+There, the dynamic type of the argument to `process` is `SparseMatrix`. `Matrix` is a base class of that dynamic type, so we are allowed to reference the `SpaceMatrix` through the `Matrix` reference parameter.